NIST 800 171 vs NIST 800 53: Key Differences and Why They Matter

 So, how can you be sure whether NIST 800-171 or NIST 800-53 applies to you?
 In most cases, it is fairly simple to determine which framework applies to your organization, as NIST 800-171 applies to non-government organizations that handle, store, and process CUI, which NIST 800-53 is intended for federal organizations and non-federal organizations with access to federal information systems.
 If your organization has access to federal information systems, even if you’re not a government agency, NIST 800-53 will apply.
 However, if your organization only has access to CUI, then you likely only need to comply with NIST 800-171.

-Of course, implementing NIST security guidelines can be confusing, which is why many organizations that must comply with NIST choose to work with an MSP experienced, like Agile IT, in helping organizations achieve and maintain NIST compliance.
+Of course, implementing NIST security guidelines can be confusing, which is why many organizations that must comply with NIST choose to work with an MSP, like Agile IT, experienced in helping organizations achieve and maintain NIST compliance.
 The right compliance partner can help you determine which framework applies to you and create a plan to help you achieve compliance.

 Compliance Requirements